-Another highly-rated tour is this Airbnb Experience that visits two different cenotes along with a beautiful hacienda.
+Another highly-rated tour is this tour that visits two different cenotes along with a beautiful hacienda and some historical sites.
 The cenotes aren’t on the regular tourist track and you’ll most likely have them to yourself!

 Along the way, your local guides will teach you about Mayan culture.
 Food, transport, guide, and entrance fees are included.
 Click here to learn more.